JeffersonLab/wedm/README.md

 3. Finally the default location of /etc/edm/colors.list
 ### Screen File Search Path
 Similar to EDM, the environment variable **EDMDATAFILES** may be set to a colon-separated list of search paths.
-For example, setting `EDMDATAFILES=/main/sub1:/main/sub2` will search for display files in the two provided folders.
+For example, setting `EDMDATAFILES=/main/sub1:/main/sub2` will result in searches for display files in the two provided folders.
+When relative paths are encountered in an EDL file, the **EDL_DIR** path is searched first, then any additional paths specified in **EDMDATAFILES** are searched.
 ### Accessing Screen Files on Web Server
 Some EDM installations share files across a site via a web server.
 That way, clients running EDM do not need local or NFS-based file access,